List of FIFA World Cup hosts: 2006 FIFA World Cup

-On 6 July 2000, the host selection meeting was held for the sixth straight time in Zürich.
+On 6 July 2000, the host selection meeting was held in Zürich.
 On 4 July 2000, Brazil withdrew its bid before the vote, and the field was narrowed to four.
 This was the first selection in which more than one vote round was required.
 Three rounds of votes were eventually needed.
 Germany was at least tied for first in each of the three votes, and ended up defeating South Africa by only one vote after an abstention (see below).